ruth-cohen89/topResults/README.md

 * Clone this repository

-* Install dependencies using below command npm install
+* Install dependencies using command npm i

-* Create database and connection
+* Create databases by uncomentting the folowwing lines on app.js:
+// createUsersTable();
+// createTopScoresTable();

 * npm start